nrkkalyan/ShoppingCart_OpenEjb_Standalone/README.md

 ShoppingCart_OpenEjb_Standalone
 ===============================
+I have created a sample openejb standalone application.
+The motive behind the example is to contribute towards openejb examples.
+For that I need your feedback if its a recommended way of using openejb.
 This application is a standalone Restful application developed using OpenEJB.

 To run this application you need gradle in place.